 Head first for the old town of Plaka, where you’ll stumble across an ancient ruin or tiny church at every corner, with the Acropolis looming above it all.
 Thissios Apostolou Pavlou Street or Iraklidon pedestrian zone are good places to stop in one of the cute cafés and tavernas for a typical cold coffee – a freddo cappuccino – with more views of the Acropolis and ancient Agora.

 The artsy neighbourhood of Kerameikos has been named “one of the coolest neighborhoods in the world” by Forbes, offering little boutiques and hip galleries.
 Foodies will find souvlaki heaven in its inventive restaurants and bars.
+Another shortlist of the best things to do in Athens you´ll find here.

 Niche Junior says